THE THINKING EQUESTRIAN

 For arthritis and other joint problems, Paradis recommends the following:

-4. Help your horse breath, or why turnout is NOT optional.
+4. Help your horse breathe, or why turnout is NOT optional.

 According to Paradis, the third most common presenting complaint for geriatric horses is respiratory disease, such as heaves.
 Treatment focuses on decreasing inflammation and bronchoconstriction (tightening of the airways), which can be accomplished by: